lisa21/openai-voice/README.md

 # openai-voice tool is a ChatGPT AI Voice Assistant.

-# is powered by ChatGPT API, OpenAI Whisper, Coqui TTS and Gradio
+- [x] Powered by ChatGPT API, OpenAI Whisper, Coqui TTS and Gradio

-# OpenAI Whisper for Speech To Text
+- OpenAI Whisper for Speech To Text

-# Coqui TTS for Text to Speech
+- Coqui TTS for Text to Speech

-# ChatGPT API for AI ChatBOT
+- ChatGPT API for AI ChatBOT

-# Gradio for Web UI
+- Gradio for Web UI